spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ```

 Gym levels are in `Content\Maps`: add any new gyms in this directory.
-Actors used in gyms are in `Contetnt\Actors`: add any new Actors to this directory.
+Actors used in gyms are in `Content\Actors`: add any new Actors to this directory.

 #### How to add a gym
 1. In the Test Gyms Project, create a new level, with a descriptive name, and store it in the `Content\Maps` directory;